Paul Mason (journalist): Anti-Catholicism

+In January 2020, Tom Harris and Harvard student Portia Berry-Kilby accused Paul Mason of anti-Catholicism after he tweeted "I don't want Labour's policy on reproductive rights dictated by the Vatican, thanks", in response to comments made by Labour leadership candidate Rebecca Long-Bailey on abortion during a meeting with representatives of the Roman Catholic Diocese of Salford.

 Personal life

 Mason was Father of the Chapel for the National Union of Journalists on Newsnight.
 He is a supporter of Leigh Centurions rugby league club and Manchester United F.C.
-He is married to nurse Jane Bruton, and is an atheist.
+He is married to Jane Bruton, who is a nurse.
+He is an atheist.